Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Multifiltrations and multilinear differential operators

 \begin{proposition} The components of the saturation of $F\oP$ are given by

 In other words, $\oF\oP = \colim F^{(s)}\oP$ in the poset\/ $\MFilt(\oP)$. \end{proposition}

 \begin{proof} The colimit of $F^{(s)}\oP$ is a saturated multifiltration by Lemma~\ref{Je to z chlastu?}.
-Each saturated multifiltration containing $F\oP$ clearly contains also $F'\oP$ and thus also $F^{(s)}\oP$ for each $s \geq 1$.
-It therefore contains also the union of iterated presaturations, thus~\eqref{Jarka to zas vsechno popletla.} indeed defines the smallest saturated multifiltration containing $F\oP$. \end{proof}
+Each saturated multi\-filtration containing $F\oP$ clearly contains also $F'\oP$ and thus also $F^{(s)}\oP$ for each $s \geq 1$.
+It therefore contains also the union of iterated presaturations, thus~\eqref{Jarka to zas vsechno popletla.} indeed defines the smallest saturated multifiltration containing $F\oP$. \end{proof} 30{ \begin{remark} Since the definition \eqref{SatDef} of a component $F'_{\vec p}\oP(n)$ of the presaturation $F'\oP$ does not involve the operad structure of $\oP$, a priori it might not be obvious that ${F'\oP=\{F'_{\vec p}\oP(n)\}_{\vec p,n}}$, and consequently the saturation $\oF\oP$, would comprise a well-defined non-trivial multifiltration.
+As follows from the proof of Lemma~\ref{Je to z chlastu?}, it does happen to be the case due to the distributive identity \eqref{Zitra prvni davka ockovani.} noteworthy in that it connects the mutually independent lattice structures of the components $\MZ(n)$ for all $n\geq 1$ with the operad structure of $\MZ$. \end{remark} } \begin{corollary} 31 { Let\/ $\phi:\oP \to \oQ$ be a morphism of\/ $\bbk$-linear operads and $F\oP=\{F_{\vec p}\oP(n)\}_{\vec p,n}$ be a~multifiltration of\/~$\oP$.
+Then